PHOENIXCONTACT/MORYX-Framework/docs/migrations/v3_to_v4.md

 ### Maintenance

 The Maintenance module and its internally hosted web UI are gone.
 They are replaced by kernel based ASP endpoints and a razor hosted frontend.
+With the changes to logging the related tab in the UI was removed as well as the index page that provided an overview of the modules.
+The module tab contains a list of all modules in similar fashion and the additional statistics shown on the index page cannot be provided in .Net Core.

 ### Package changes